Someone is about to be raped, but at the last minute

 - In Berserk, Casca has people try to rape her several times.
 The first attempt is stopped by Griffith, who then has Casca kill the would-be rapist herself.
-The second attempt is fought off by Casca herself, who kills her attackers, the second when the apostle Wyald tries to do her with his wacky manhood, but she is saved by Guts.
+The second attempt is fought off by Casca herself, who kills her attackers, the third when the apostle Wyald tries to do her with his wacky manhood but she is saved by Guts, and the fourth when the crippled Griffith attempts to force himself on her but fails miserably.
 She had some pretty close calls.
 HOWEVER, when the Eclipse goes down, Casca is ultimately raped right in front of Guts by none other than the man who saved her from her first sexual assault.
 She doesn't come out of it very well.
 It doesn't get easier for her afterward, as there are three more attempts, but luckily she was saved by the Child when some pagans tried to rape her, Guts when the Great Goathead tried to make her his "bride", and then surprisingly, herself when she was almost gang raped by some bandits.

 - Also, Princess Charlotte has to fight off her own half-maddened father's attempt to rape her after her night with Griffith leads to him getting arrested and thrown in the dungeons to be put to the torture.
 This alienates her from her father to the point of disowning him and refusing to see him when he's on his deathbed, his health having seriously deteriorated because of the guilt of what he had done.

-- And then of course, there's that maddened, anthropomorphic horse-turned-demon that tries to rape Farnese, which triggers a Flashback Echo in Guts to Casca's rape during the Eclipse and sets off his Berserk Button big time.
+- Then there's that maddened, anthropomorphic possessed horse that tries to rape Farnese, which triggers a Flashback Echo in Guts to Casca's rape during the Eclipse and sets off his Berserk Button big time.